aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2018-13-3-design-patterns-101.md

 * Patterns in the real world

 <div class="breaker"></div>

 ## Who is this blog for
 * if you want to be a better programmer (reading others code - enhancing your skills).
-* if you think of a scenario that your application is scaling up and you need to figure a solution to manage your business requirements .
 * if you are repeating yourself when you write code (unintentionally).
 * those who think design pattern is a black box and can't really know what is a design pattern.
 * sometimes you see snippet of code that you don't understand in programming language